jwhazy/cobaltic/README.md

 # Cobaltic

-The easiest way to install Fortnite versions from Epic's servers.
+The easiest way to install Fortnite from Epic's servers.

 ## Installation